Christian Democrats (Sweden): Real breakthrough

 Several famous people joined the party, and in the right-wing breakthrough national elections of 1991 the party grew explosively yet again and gained over 7% of the votes.
 The right-wing bloc gained a majority, and KDS formed a government with the right-wing bloc.
 Several Christian Democrats got positions within the new government: Alf Svensson as the minister of foreign aid (and vice foreign minister), Inger Davidson as minister of civilian infrastructure, and Mats Odell as minister of communications.

 After the right-wing bloc lost the 1994 general election, the KDS managed to stay in the Riksdag and had assumed a steady position within Swedish national politics.
-In 1996 it changed its name to the current form, Christian Democrats (Kristdemokraterna), switching the abbreviation form to KD, in a gesture perceived by elements both inside and outside the party as helping deflect the belief that it was a strictly religious party.
+In 1996, it changed its name to the current form, Christian Democrats (Kristdemokraterna), switching the abbreviation form to KD, in a gesture perceived by elements both inside and outside the party as helping deflect the belief that it was a strictly religious party.
 In 1998 the party had its best elections ever, gaining over 11% of the votes; it established itself as the fourth-largest party in the Riksdag, becoming larger than its former electoral partner the Centre Party.
-In the 2002 national elections the party got fewer votes but still held on to its position as the fourth-largest party.
+In the 2002 national elections, the party got fewer votes but still held on to its position as the fourth-largest party.

-In 2004 Svensson stepped down in favor of his long-designated successor Göran Hägglund.
+In 2004, Svensson stepped down in favor of his long-designated successor Göran Hägglund.

-At the end of 2005 the party had 24,202 confirmed members, making it the fourth-largest party in size as well.
+At the end of 2005, the party had 24,202 confirmed members, making it the fourth-largest party in size as well.
 Its membership is far more stable than most parties in Sweden.
 The Christian Democrats are represented in almost every municipality and region in Sweden.

 Criticism

 The KD has previously held socially conservative views surrounding same sex marriage and in the early 2000s the party was criticized for being opposed to increased rights for homosexuals.
 In 2007, the KD mostly voted against the introduction of same-sex marriage in parliament, with party leader Göran Hägglund stating "my position is that I have been tasked by the party to argue that marriage is for men and women.
 When we discuss it between parties we are naturally open and sensitive to each other's arguments and we'll see if we can find a line that allows us to come together."
-However, the party has since moderated its stance and now supports keeping same-sex marriage legal, albeit saying that churches should make the final decision on whether to perform wedding ceremonies and not the state, and in 2015 voted to change its platform to support same-sex adoption.
+However, the party has since moderated its stance and now supports keeping same-sex marriage legal, albeit saying that churches should make the final decision on whether to perform wedding ceremonies and not the state, and in 2015 voted to change its platform in order to support same-sex adoption.